What Lab Coats and Scrubs Have to do with Infection Prevention

 By Medline Newsroom Staff | May 30, 2019

 Physicians take an oath to “do no harm”, but a new set of findings published in the New York Times found some clinicians may be unknowingly carrying harm around with them.
 The findings show a majority of physicians go more than a week before washing their white lab coats and 17% go more than a month between washings.
-The implications go beyond mere hygiene into the realm of safety, for a systematic review of studies found that doctor’s iconic white coats are frequently contaminated with strains of harmful and drug-resistant bacteria associated with hospital-acquired infections (HAIs).
+The implications go beyond mere hygiene into the realm of safety, for a systematic review of studies found that doctor’s iconic white coats are frequently contaminated with strains of harmful and drug-resistant bacteria associated with health care-associated infections (HAIs).
 The findings highlight the need for prevention strategies to include laundry when standardizing cleaning and disinfection processes.

 “Optimally, any apparel worn at the bed-side that comes into contact with a patient or patient environment should be laundered after daily use,” says Rosie D. Lyles, MD, director of clinical affairs at Medline.
 “For example, each patient is given clean, fresh linen everyday regardless if they are colonized with a multidrug resistance organism (MDRO) or not.
 This should be standard for nurses and doctors as well.”